MadhumithaMurugaiyan/life-expectancy-ml-analysis/README.md

 I'm transitioning from **Biochemistry** into the world of **Data & AI**.
 This project is my bridge — from molecules to machine learning! 🧪➡️🧠
-It reflects my research mindset combined with modern data tools.
+It reflects my research mindset combined with modern analytical tools.

-📫 Connect with me:
+📫 **Let’s connect**:
 [🌐 LinkedIn – Madhumitha Murugaiyan](https://www.linkedin.com/in/madhumitha-murugaiyan-9b59b0191/)

-## 🙋‍♀️ About Me
-I’m transitioning from Biochemistry into Data & AI.
-This project represents my journey from molecules to models — combining research mindset with analytical tools.

-📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/madhumitha-murugaiyan-9b59b0191/)